nzaker/ATOMAP/doc/automation.rst

 **Play around with the refinement configurations and neighbor distances to find what works on your images and structures.**

-The above sublattices belong to *YourStructure*.
+The above sublattices belong to ``YourStructure``.
-This class inherits from :py:class:`ModelParametersBase` can look like this:
+This class inherits from :py:class:`~atomap.process_parameters.ModelParametersBase` can look like this:

 .. code-block:: python